JohnVinyard/zounds/doc/source/installation.rst

 =================================
 Download
 =================================
-You can download the latest source distribution here: `zounds-0.01.tar.gz <https://bitbucket.org/jvinyard/zounds2/downloads/zounds-0.01.tar.gz>`_
+You can download the latest source distribution here: `zounds-0.01.tar.gz <https://bitbucket.org/jvinyard/zounds2/downloads/zounds-0.01.tar.gz>`_.
+For the quickstart tutorial, it's highly recommended that you download the source distribution, and *not* clone the source repository.

 ..
 WARNING::
 	Please don't run setup.py right away!
 Keep reading...